Chinese

 The iconic dish of Beijing, where crisp skin meets tender meat, wrapped in delicate pancakes with hoisin sauce.

-Why start here · It embodies the art of roasting and fine balance of texture—crisp, soft, and savory.
+Why start here · It shows off the art of roasting and a fine balance of texture—crisp, soft, and savory.

 A Sichuan classic that dances on the palate with its fiery spice and numbing Sichuan peppercorns.